mayorJAY/MayorJay/README.md

 ### Hi there 👋
 I am Joseph "MayorJay" Olugbohunmi, a Google Certified [Associate Android Developer](https://bit.ly/JO-AAD).
-I'm currently a [Software Engineer](https://github.com/sfxjolugbohunmi) at [Seamfix](https://github.com/seamfix/) and an ex-volunteer Android Engineer at [Fightpandemics](https://github.com/fightpandemics)
+I am currently a [Software Engineer](https://github.com/sfxjolugbohunmi) at [Seamfix](https://github.com/seamfix/) and an ex-volunteer Android Engineer at [Fightpandemics](https://github.com/fightpandemics)

 - 🔭 I’m currently working mainly on Android Projects and a little bit of backend.
 I document my findings on [Medium](https://olugbohunmijoseph.medium.com/) and on [Dev](https://dev.to/mayorjay)
 - 🌱 I’m currently playing around with Jetpack Compose and Spring Boot